 I have never been a huge fan of the word aware.
 The term itself is a copout, really, claiming the basest level of understanding.
 I am aware I have a shopping addiction.
 Terrific.
 Now what?
 The educator in me would prefer awareness to sit lower than comprehension, even lower than knowledge within that famous hierarchy of learning.
-My face is hot and reddening at the thought of continuing, but I shall.

-I feel the act of claiming awareness in order to make oneself feel sufficiently enlightened, wise, or in-the-know is, well, lame.
+I believe the act of claiming awareness in order to make oneself feel sufficiently enlightened, wise, or in-the-know is, well, TIRED.
+Way overplayed.
 One of the finest qualities an individual can possess, in my humble opinion, is the admission of unacquaintance.
 This person is neither blind to nor unconcerned about a particular topic, just unknowing.
 And to her advantage, is most open to becoming one of the learned.
 She is the individual with whom I’d happily spend my precious time imparting what little I know about autism.
 I invite our ignorance to lead to “bliss” (over a bottle of red) (about which we know nada).

 Just admit your brain is foggy when it comes to the topic of autism, and you’re instantly my kind of people.
 Then, with your permission of course, we’ll bet against awareness and RAISE it with a help of just a few replacement “A” words I hear apply to autism.
 Then again, what do I know?
 You ready?